mkaszubowski/mkaszubowski.github.io/_posts/2020-06-24-decomposing-models-lifecycle.md

 more about it in the future.
 If you want to read about it more, please follow me on Twitter ([@mkaszubowski94](https://twitter.com/mkaszubowski94)) or sign up to the newsletter below.

+**I'd love to hear your thoughts and comments.
+Please respond to [this tweet](https://twitter.com/mkaszubowski94/status/1275750574407979008) if you'd like to talk!**